 This 3 year project, which is funded through the HEA’s Innovation and Transformation Programme, is aimed at enhancing the digital attributes and educational experiences of Irish university students through enabling the mainstreamed and integrated use of digital technologies across the teaching and learning process.
 The project aims to mainstream digital in teaching and learning activities in Irish Universities, by addressing the professional development of all who teach or support teaching and learning.

-In the context of Covid-19, the project has re-focused to support a move to a more blended approach to teaching and learning in the academic year 2020/21, while adhering to the four project pillars.
+In the context of Covid-19, the project re-focused to support a move to a more blended approach to teaching and learning in the academic year 2020/21, while adhering to the four project pillars.
 The EDTL Approach describes a pathway with considerations for those who are adapting a module or programme for effective remote teaching.

 How does the project match university strategic goals?